 Hot dogs are one of the most popular meats for Kool-Aid bait, but they are slightly harder to keep on the hook than other meats.
 The good thing about hot dogs is that you can find them just about anywhere, from the gas station to big grocery stores.

-The next time your looking to fill your cooler with catfish, try out some kool-aid!
+The next time you’re looking to fill your cooler with catfish, definitely try out some kool-aid!

 Download a copy of my FREE Lure Color Selection Chart & Knot Guide!

 Stay up to date with fishing reports, tackle reviews, industry news, and much more!
 We respect your privacy, unsubscribe at any time.

 - Is FishingBooker Legit?
 My Experience and FULL Review!

 - Are Catfish Bottom Feeders (And Should You Even Care)?

 - Creek Fishing: Why You Should Skip The Lake & Hit The Creeks!

 - One Man’s Trash: The Wild World of Rough Fish

 - Piscifun Carbon X I vs II: The Best Lightweight Spinning Reel?